Daniel-Burbridge-Developer/unstable-blog/README.md

 # Unstable-Blog

 A beginner-level blog built with Next.js, Markdown, and Tailwind CSS that serves as a platform to learn web development.
-This project uses Markdown files (with YAML frontmatter) as the source for blog posts, supports dynamic routing, and features a search bar to filter posts.
+This project uses Markdown files (Specially formatted as MDX) as the source for blog posts, supports dynamic routing, and navigates to similar posts via a tag system.

 ## Table of Contents